4 Tips for New Investors

 Once you know your goals, ask yourself how quickly you want to achieve each and how much risk you're willing to take—financially and psychologically—to get there.
 Could you afford to lose much of the money you're investing?
 How would you react?
 If the answers are "no" and "poorly," it doesn't mean you shouldn't invest; it just means you should invest in ways more in line with your risk tolerance and time horizon.

-If you’re saving for something you’ll want or need soon—such as a down payment on a new house—you’ll probably want to invest in something relatively stable, like a money-market fund or U.S. Treasuries.
-If you’re saving for a retirement that’s still decades away, you may be comfortable with a larger portion of your savings in stocks—which have historically come with more risk but also delivered higher returns—since you’ll have much longer to potentially recover from a downturn.
+If you're saving for something you'll want or need soon—such as a down payment on a new house—you'll probably want to invest in something relatively stable, like a money-market fund or short-term bonds.
+If you're saving for a retirement that's still decades away, you may be comfortable with a larger portion of your savings in stocks—which have historically come with more risk but also delivered higher returns—since you'll have much longer to potentially recover from a downturn.

 Diversification means spreading out your investments—both across different asset classes (such as stocks and bonds) and within them (such as U.S. stocks and international stocks).